IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 # Gitlab IBM Wazi Deploy query template

-This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file, to query the evidence file using the [queryTemplate.yml](queryTemplate.yml) template.
+This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to setup a pipeline for query the deployment information from the Wazi Deploy evidence file and create a deployed artifacts report.

 ## Overview and capabilities
-This pipeline template is analyzing the evidence file, to list the names of the deployed artifacts that are created as a result of the deployment.
+This pipeline template is analyzing the evidence file, to list the names of the deployed artifacts that are created as a result of the deployment and generate a deployment report of the deployed artifacts.

+The pipeline leverages the queryTemplate.yml to query deployed artifacts information from the evidence files.

 The pipeline has only one stage:

 `Query`
-   * We first index the evidence files to make them searchable.
+   * index the evidence files to make them searchable
-   * This example creates a simple renderer file in yaml format.
+   * create a simple renderer file in the yaml format.

 The pipeline uses the Gitlab concepts: `Stage`and `Jobs`.